dscardoso/dscardoso.github.io/_pages/about.md

 The economic value associated with non-communicable disease mortality: a systematic assessment by cause of death across world regions
 :   _Stéphane Verguet, Sarah Bolongaita, Angela Chang, Diego S. Cardoso, and Gretchen Stevens_ _(Revise and resubmit)_ ([abstract](research/value_avoidable_mortality_cause_specific))

-# Selected work in progress

-Measuring the sensitivity of oil companies' reserves to the oil price :  _with Saraly Andrade de Sá and Julien Daubanes_

-The effects of a targeted price ceiling on crude oil exports in the Hotelling model :  _with Stephen Salant and Julien Daubanes_

-The consequences of royalty relief programs in the oil industry :  _with Julien Daubanes, Saraly Andrade de Sá, Erik Katovich, and Pritam Saha_

-Fuel cost pass-through in commercial aviation
-:  _with Yongjoon Park_

-Welfare Analysis in the SIMPLE Model
-:  _with Thomas Hertel_

-A global agricultural supply-demand-climate-trade model calibrated to Baseline :  _with Manuel Jimenez, Hao Xiong, Ji Yong Kwon, Maros Ivanic, and Noé Nava_

 # Publications

 Calculating the economic value of non-marginal mortality risk reductions